elixx/newsbot/README.md

 RSS reader bot for Mattermost (and possibly Slack).

-Requires Python 3 w/ configparser, hashids, and matterhook
+Requires Python 3 w/ configparser, hashids, feedparser, and matterhook

 Run without a `config.conf` to generate a base one.
 Example config: